 Recursive Distributed Rendezvous (ReDiR) [Redir] does not require new functionality from the RELOAD base protocol.
-This is possible since ReDiR interacts with the RELOAD overlay through a put/get API using RELOAD Store and Fetch requests.
-ReDiR builds a tree structure of the nodes that provide a particular service and embeds it into the RELOAD Overlay Instance using the Store and Fetch requests.
-ReDiR performs lookup in a logarithmic number of Fetch operations with high probability.
-Further, if the height of the ReDiR tree is estimated based on lookups carried out previously, the average lookup can be reduced to a constant number of Fetch operations assuming that Node-IDs are distributed uniformly at random.
+This is possible since ReDiR interacts with the RELOAD Overlay Instance by simply storing and fetching data, that is, using RELOAD Store and Fetch requests.
+ReDiR creates a tree structure of the service providers of a particular service and stores it into the RELOAD Overlay Instance using the Store and Fetch requests.
+ReDiR service lookups require a logarithmic number of Fetch operations.
+Further, if information from past service lookups is used to determine the optimal level in the ReDiR tree from which to start new service lookups, an average service lookup can typically finish after a constant number of Fetch operations assuming that Node-IDs are distributed uniformly at random.

 In ReDiR, each service provided in the overlay is identified by an identifier, called the namespace.
-All service providers of a given service join the namespace of that service.
+All service providers of a given service store their information under the namespace of that service.
 Peers wishing to use a service perform lookups within the namespace of the service.
 The result of a ReDiR lookup for an identifier k in namespace ns is a RedirServiceProvider structure (see Section 4.1) of a service provider that belongs to ns and whose Node-ID is the closest successor of identifier k in the namespace.

 Each tree node in the ReDiR tree contains a dictionary of RedirServiceProvider entries of peers providing a particular service.
 Each tree node in the ReDiR tree also belongs to some level in the tree.
 The root node of the ReDiR tree is located at level 0. child nodes of the root node are located at level 1 of the ReDiR tree.
 The children of the tree nodes at level 1 are located at level 2, and so forth.
 The ReDiR tree has a branching factor, whose value is determined by a new element in the RELOAD overlay configuration document, called branching-factor.
-At every level 1 in the ReDiR tree, there is room for a maximum of branching-factor^l tree nodes.
+At every level lvl in the ReDiR tree, there is room for a maximum of branching-factor^lvl tree nodes.
 As an example, in a tree whose branching-factor is 2, the second level can contain up to 4 tree nodes (note that a given level may contain less than the maximum number of tree nodes since empty tree nodes are not stored).
-Each tree node in the ReDiR tree is uniquely identified by a pair (1,j), where 1 is a level in the ReDiR tree and j is the position of the tree node (from the left) at that level.
+Each tree node in the ReDiR tree is uniquely identified by a pair (lvl,j), where lvl is a level in the ReDiR tree and j is the position of the tree node (from the left) at that level.
 As an example, the pair (2,3) identifies the 3rd tree node from the left at level 2.

-The ReDiR tree is stored into the RELOAD Overlay Instance tree node by tree node, by storing the values of tree node (level, j) at key H(namespace,level,j).
+The ReDiR tree is stored into the RELOAD Overlay Instance tree node by tree node, by storing the values of tree node (level,j) under a key created by taking a hash over the concatenation of the namespace, level, and j, that is, as H(namespace,level,j).
 As an example, the root of the tree for a voice mail service is stored at H("voice-mail",0,0).
-Each node (level, j) in the ReDiR tree contains b intervals of the DHT's identifier space as follows:
+Each node (level,j) in the ReDiR tree contains b intervals of the DHT's identifier space as follows:

 '''

-[2\numBitsInNodeID\b\(-level)\b'(j+(b'/b)),
+[2^numBitsInNodeIDb^(-level)(j+(b'/b)),

-2^numBitsInNodeID^b^(-level)^(j+((b'+1)/b))), for 0 \le b' \le b,
+2^numBitsInNodeIDb^(-level)(j+((b'+1)/b))), for 0<=b'<b,

 '''